 TRAFFIC ADVISORIES Currently in effect on county roadways

-Motorists should follow the posted detour and plan travel time accordingly or seek an alternate route.
+Access for property owners and emergency vehicles will be provided.
+All other motorists should follow the posted detour or seek an alternate route.

-Beginning Tuesday, May 9 and continuing for approximately 30 days, a stop and go / lane shift traffic pattern will be in effect on Shore Road/Main Street at various locations between Tilton Road in Northfield and Mulberry Avenue in Pleasantville, 7:30 AM to 5 PM, Monday through Friday, weather permitting, for work by South Jersey Gas Co.
+Effective Friday, June 2 and continuing for approximately 30 days, a stop and go / lane shift traffic pattern will be in effect on Shore Road/Main Street at various locations between Poplar Avenue in Linwood and Mulberry Avenue in Pleasantville, 7:30 AM to 5 PM, Monday through Friday, weather permitting, for work by South Jersey Gas Co.

 Police and traffic directors will be on site to assist motorists, however, delays will be encountered.
 Motorists are advised to plan travel time accordingly or seek an alternate route.